Apostille and Legalization of Documents

 The rules of authentication and legalization, vary depending on the country and the situation.

 You should check with the consulate or embassy of the country to which you are traveling, and find out what documents you need to bring with you and what kind of authentication they require.
-Here is a sample of what one consulate requires from people who are going to Mexico to get married: an authenticated and legalized birth certificate, and (if one of the parties was married before) an authenticated and legalized divorce certificate.

 You should also find out whether the country will require a particular document to be translated into its own language, in which case you will have to notarize a translated version of the document and get that translated document authenticated and legalized as well.